InSpecLearn4SDL: Interpretable Spectral Features Predict Conductivity in Self-Driving Doped Conjugated Polymer Labs: Results and Discussion

-For feature selection, tree-based ensemble models like Random Forest and Gradient Boosting provide a built-in mechanism for feature importance estimation.
+For feature selection, tree-based ensemble models, such as Random Forest and Gradient Boosting, provide a built-in mechanism for estimating feature importance.
 These models build multiple decision trees using bootstrapped samples of the data and subsets of features.
 During training, features are selected at splits based on how well they reduce impurity (e.g., variance or Gini index).
 The total reduction in impurity contributed by each feature across all trees yields a global importance score.

 However, tree-based feature importance has limitations.
 First, it is not model-agnostic.
 It relies on how a specific tree-based model splits the data during training.
 As a result, the importance scores reflect the internal structure and decision rules of that particular model, which can vary with different datasets or model configurations.
 Moreover, relying on tree-based methods for feature importance restricts us to tree-based models when building QSPRs.
-While such models performed well in our case, this may not always hold true.
-In some scenarios, simpler models like linear regression may offer better performance.
+While such models performed well in our case, this may not always be the case.
+In certain scenarios, simpler models, such as linear regression, may offer better performance.
 Although linear models provide coefficients that can serve as indicators of feature importance, these can be misleading in the presence of multicollinearity or when feature scales vary.
 This limitation is partially addressed by LASSO regression, which applies L1 regularization to shrink irrelevant coefficients to zero, thereby enabling feature selection and enhancing interpretability.
 However, LASSO still assumes linear relationships and cannot capture interaction effects.
 Second, tree-based importance may also miss such interactions, where the relevance of one feature depends on another.
 Finally, these methods typically provide only global explanations, offering limited insight into individual predictions.